We may earn commission from affiliate links →

 Finally, Sarakiniko Caves can also be visited by boat.
 Here it’s possible to observe the remains of a sunken ship.

-Glaronissia are four very tiny islands that are a major tourist attraction in Milos.
+One of the best things to do in Milos is to explore Glaronissia.
+These four very tiny islands are a major tourist attraction in Milos.
 Here, the unique landscape features some impressive basalt blocks that are said to be like large mineral glasses.

-To visit these islands, you can take a boat tour which can include a stop at the dreamy nearby islets of Antimilos and Arkadies.
+To visit these islands, you can take a boat tour, including a stop at the dreamy nearby islets of Antimilos and Arkadies.

 Discover The Fishing Village Of Klima

-A place you’ve certainly seen in pictures when checking information about Milos is this picturesque fishing village with colorful houses right on the sea.
+A place you’ve undoubtedly seen in pictures when checking information about Milos is this picturesque fishing village with colorful houses on the sea.

-Certainly the most picturesque fishing village of Milos, it’s located on the Gulf of Milos, near Tripiti.
+Indeed the most picturesque fishing village of Milos it’s located on the Gulf of Milos, near Tripiti.
 The picturesque fishermen’s houses are known by the name of syrmata.
 These tiny houses are carved into the rocks and have colorful wooden doors.